waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Strategic Plans & Hypotheses

-- **Current Plan:** Travel from Azalea Town to New Bark Town to meet Professor Elm.
-This is currently blocked by my inability to navigate Route 32.
+- **Current Plan:** Backtrack from Route 32 through Violet City and Cherrygrove City to re-enter Route 32 from the north.
+This is necessary to bypass the one-way ledges and reach Union Cave.

 ## IV.
 Tool Development Log
 - **`path_master_v3` (Confirmed Working):** The tool itself seems functional.
 My previous failures were due to a strategic error: I was attempting to find a path on a single map that may not exist.
 The tool successfully found a path to the Route 32 Pokemon Center, suggesting a multi-map traversal might be necessary.
 I will proceed by pathing to the Pokemon Center first.